apuder/TRS-IO/README.md

 is connected to TRS-IO via the I/O Bus.
 TRS-IO has a WiFi module that connects to the local WiFi router.
 This allows TRS-IO to connect to the Internet and access various services.
 Note that TRS-IO can only connect to a 2.4 GHz WiFi network.
+It is recommended to use an IPEX antenna to improve WiFi reception.

 <img src="doc/trs-io-architecture.png" />

 ### Prerequisites